 Technology for the win!
-If you brought your phone to church, you can come up with some singing time activities fast!
+If you brought your phone to church, you can come up with some amazing singing time activities fast!
 Use these apps for a fun and simple singing time!

-- Decibel app: Download any decibel app (sound meter) on your phone.
+Download any decibel app (sound meter) on your phone.
 Have the children sing any song as the app measures how loudly they can sing.
 Then try it again and have them sing softly, medium, etc. Maybe even have them try to hit an exact decibel!

-- Video Recording: Video record your children singing.
+Video record your children singing.
 Then play the video back to them and ask them for ways to improve the next time you sing it, or what they did well, etc. Then sing it again while taking a new video.

 Use this app to play with the speed (tempo) of your songs.
 Pick slow speeds and faster speeds.
 Compare and contrast how the various speeds make the song feel after you sing it.